-6. Track, Analyse and Measure
+6. Track, Analyse, and Measure

-Measuring any branding campaign is extremely important because it helps you analyse its impact on direct sales.
+Measuring any branding campaign is extremely important because it helps you analyze its impact on direct sales.
 Brand campaigns should be assessed against the brand KPIs and not against the KPIs for direct response campaigns.

 The parameters that need to be constantly monitored when you are running a brand campaign are: